A software interface that provides instant control of Eos parameters

 A parameter remains assigned to an encoder until a new parameter is selected to replace it.

-If the parameter assigned to the encoder is common to different types of projectors (such as pan or tilt, which are regularly found) the encoder will work for all fixtures with that parameter.
+If the parameter assigned to the encoder is common to different types of projectors (such as pan or tilt, which are regularly found) the encoder will work for all fixtures having that parameter.

 Parameter button